 3. Once boiling, turn the heat to low and add in the mung dal and basmati rice.
 Cover the pot, leaving a slight crack to avoid overflow.

 4. Cook over low heat for 40 to 45 minutes.
-The final result should be a liquidy and well cooked soup-like meal.
-The dal and rice should be split open and very soft to touch.
+The final result should be a liquidy and well-cooked soup-like meal.
+The dal and rice should be split open and very soft to the touch.

 5. Turn the heat off but leave the pan on the hot burner.
 Add in the turmeric, ginger, salt, lemon juice, and green onions.
 Stir well until everything is evenly blended.